NathanielGaffney/beer-critic-server/README.md

 The api can be reached at https://limitless-coast-38251.herokuapp.com/api

-The client can be reached at https://beer-critic-client.vercel.app/
+The client can be reached at https://beer-critic-client.vercel. app/

+Dummy User Account
+username: testUser
+password: password

 Endpoints
 ---------